xhinis/vana/README.md

 EXAMPLE OUTPUT:
 Successfully generated 162 typings!
 Compiled 52 Solidity files successfully (evm target: paris).
-DataLiquidityPoolToken deployed at: 0xXXXXXXXXXXXXXXXXXXXXXXXXa45 DataLiquidityPool "sunkriptodlp" deployed at: 0xXXXXXXXXXXXXXXXXXXXXXXXXas4
+DataLiquidityPoolToken deployed at: 0xXXXXXXXXXXXXXXXXXXXXXXXXa45 (DataLiquidityPoolToken) DataLiquidityPool "sunkriptodlp" deployed at: 0xXXXXXXXXXXXXXXXXXXXXXXXXas4 (DataLiquidityPool address)

-Note the deployed addresses for DataLiquidityPool and DataLiquidityPoolToken.
+**Note the deployed addresses for DataLiquidityPool and DataLiquidityPoolToken.**

 **Optional**: Verify the contracts if you made changes to the code: